 our pupils online

-We deliver online education in small groups of one-to-one up to one-to-five.
+We deliver online education in small groups of one-to-one up to one-to-ten with TA support.
 Our distance teaching is synchronous.

 We use Google Classroom to manage our resources and communicate with students in between teaching sessions.
 We use Zoom to deliver our face-to-face teaching in real time, supported by the simultaneous use of Google Classroom.
 We also use Google Classroom to enhance the security features of Zoom by limiting access to session invitations.

-We teach subjects at KS2 to KS4.
-Each session lasts for 3 hours and pupils work through interactive self-study materials.
+We teach subjects at KS1 to KS4.
+Each session lasts for 2 hours (with breaks) and pupils work through interactive self-study materials.
+We also run shorter (1 hour with breaks) online playgroups and KS1 classes.

 - KS3 and KS4 English, Maths, Physics, Chemistry and Biology